• Skip to primary navigation

 • 1 cup Barbecue Sauce - You can use any BBQ sauce you would like, or you can make your own!

 In just a few steps, you will have tender, juicy, and delectable baked BBQ pork rib tips!
-All you need is foil, a baking sheet, and a basting brush!
+All you need is a baking dish, some measuring spoons, and a basting brush!

 Process photo 1 showing rib tips in a clear baking dish.